-Initially posted in 3 parts, Vice News later posted the whole 29 minute report online:
+Initially posted in three parts, Vice News eventually posted the whole 29 minute report, online.

 I hesitate to call it a documentary because the main lesson you’ll learn is that the Nigerian army likes to kill Boko Haram followers.
 But you’d have learned that in one image, which passes fleetingly over the screen: the body of Boko Haram founder Muhammad Yusuf, riddled from torture and abuse, pink flesh exposed.

 Boko Haram has committed terrible atrocities.
 As both Muslim and Christian Nigerians say to Larsen, “They are devils.”
 But the Nigerian army has also committed its fair share.
 Larsen points out shot-out villages, depopulated by the Boko Haram insurgency and the campaign against them, he says explicitly.
 Against the backdrop of heavy criticisms of the Nigerian army’s slow and ineffectual response to Boko Haram, this show basically bludgeons viewers into choosing a side.